561-475-1831

 How Long Does Mediation Take?

+How long does mediation take in a personal injury case?
 The time it takes to mediate an injury case will depend on several factors, including the complexity of the case, the number of parties, and each party’s approach to it.
-Some personal injury claims can be mediated in weeks or months, while others may take longer to resolve.
+Mediating some personal injury claims may take weeks or months, while others could require more time for resolution.

 If the parties have been making progress during a session but cannot reach an agreement, there will likely be an opportunity to schedule an additional session or sessions.
 Mediation generally results in a resolution faster than if the case goes to trial.